Better late than never, right?

 Is the Nissan X-Trail Ti e-Power safe?

-The new X-Trail has five-star ANCAP safety rating based on crash testing of the related Nissan Qashqai in 2021.
+The new X-Trail has a five-star ANCAP safety rating based on crash testing of the related Nissan Qashqai in 2021.
 This rating now includes e-Power versions as well.

 The X-Trail scored 91 per cent for adult occupant protection, 90 per cent for child occupant protection, 74 per cent for vulnerable road user, and an excellent 97 per cent for safety assist.